Communist Party of India (Marxist): Tamil Nadu

 CPIM, as a part of Dravida Munnetra Kazhagam front in 1989 Tamil Nadu Legislative Assembly election, won 15 seats.
 In 2006, CPIM was the part of the alliance led by DMK.
 The party contested in 13 seats and won 9 seats.
 In the next election, CPIM joined All India Anna Dravida Munnetra Kazhagam coalition and won 10 seats out of the 12 seats they contested.
 But the party was unable to secure any seat in 2016.
 In 2019 Indian general election, CPIM won two seats from Coimbatore and Madurai in Tamil Nadu.
 In 2021 Tamil Nadu Legislative Assembly election, CPIM made a comeback by winning two seats.
 In 2022, CPI(M) won many seats in the municipal corporation elections.
 T. Nagarajan of CPI(M) got the post of Deputy Mayor in Madurai Municipal Corporation.

 Telangana

 In 2014, CPIM won in one seat in Andhra Pradesh, which subsequently went to Telangana state.
-However, in 2018 CPIM won no seats.
+However, in 2018 election CPIM won no seats.
 In 2022 Munugode by-election, CPIM supported the candidate fielded by Bharat Rashtra Samithi.
-In 2023, CPIM will contest the election in alliance with BRS.
+In 2023, CPIM allianced with BRS to contest election, but didn't.